Sleeping Sickness Meaning

-The two germs named Trypanosoma Brucie Gambiense and Trypanosoma Brucie Rhodesiense cause this disease.
-These parasites are present in the flies like the Tsetse mainly involved in transmitting this disease.
-When this fly bites the humans, the infection is spread throughout the body.
+The two parasites named Trypanosoma brucie gambiense and Trypanosoma brucie rhodesiense cause this disease.
+These parasites are present in the flies like the Tsetse fly that is mainly involved in transmitting the disease.
+When this fly bites the humans, the infection spreads throughout the body through the blood.

 Symptoms of Sleeping Sickness

 A lot of changes occur in the body after the infection.
 Few symptoms of sleeping sickness are listed below:

 - An unclear speech.

 - Causes weakness in the body.